Vonshad/Offensive_Sec/EN_writeups/linux/Beep_HTB.md

 ##### Trying the LFI exploit and getting credentials

-The exploit mentions we need **Elastix 2.2.0**.
+The exploit mentions we need **Elastix v.2.2.0**.
 However, I didn't find a version confirmation previously.
-Still, I decided to take a chance as it was a simple URL change I had to make.
+Nevertheless, I decided to take a chance as it was a simple URL change I had to make and wouldn't make us waste a lot of time if it didn't work.
 Lucky for us, we won the jackpot and got a response:

 ![Response](https://i.imgur.com/T5Om7f8.png)